sctlib/sct/content/notes/matrix.md

 ---
 title: Matrix for communications
 slug: matrix-communications
-description: How to communicate with each other on the digital newtorks.
+description: How we can communicate with each other on the digital newtorks.
 date_created: 2021-01-17
 date_updated: 2021-01-17
 ---